 - The nurse uses the nursing process to promote sleep.

 - Report your observations about how the person slept.

 - Factors affecting sleep

-- Illness (increases need for sleep)
+- Illness increases the need for sleep.

-- Nutrition (can promote or prevent sleep)
+- Nutrition (Food can promote or prevent sleep.)

-- Exercise (stimulant effect from release of substances into the bloodstream)
+- Exercise causes the release of substances into the bloodstream that stimulate the body.

-- > Environment
+- Environment

 - Drugs and other substances

 - Emotional problems